 Culture and Society in the Weimar Republic

-The Weimar Republic (1919-1933) was one of the most fascinating and culturally productive periods of German history, but it was equally plagued by crises and violent conflicts.
-This module aims to introduce central issues in the literary and social developments of Weimar Germany.
-You will study a wide range of materials (literary texts, film, aesthetic and political programmes) to analyse key features of the period.
-Topics will include the impact of the Great War, developments in the press and the cinema, political confrontations, cabaret, and unemployment.
-You will have one 2-hour and one 1-hour seminar per week in addition to extensive independent study.
+The Weimar Republic (1919-1933) was one of the most fascinating and culturally productive periods of German history, but it was equally riven by crises and violent conflicts.
+Weimar culture reflected and responded to these developments, experimenting with new media and exploring topical issues.
+A wide range of materials (literary texts, poetry, reportage, films, photographs, aesthetic and political programmes) will be studied to analyse the period.
+Topics will include the impact of the Great War, changing gender roles, the rise of unemployment and political violence, mass culture and everyday life.

 ‘Heimat’ in the German Cinema